HOW TO SPEND TWO DAYS IN CHARLESTON WITH KIDS

 • Valet parking is $32/day with in and out privileges.
 There is a city owned parking garage next door.

-We booked two nights here using our annual free night certificates from holding the Hyatt credit card.
+We booked two nights here using our annual free night certificates from holding the World of Hyatt Credit Card (click: Category>hotel).
 My husband and I each had one to use.
 The cash rate at the time of booking was $437 a night.
-Every year we renew our card and pay the $95 annual fee, we get a free night that we can use at any Category 4 Hyat.
-So we basically paid $95 a night for a $437 room.
+Every year we renew our card and pay the $95 annual fee, we get a free night that we can use at any Category 4 Hyatt.
+So, we basically paid $95 a night for a $437 room.
 I love miles and points!

 Other points hotels in the area great for families are: